sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - use Effect
+  - *App* component fetches data from api and displays loading logo while fetching and displays items in tab form
+  - tabs can be switched by selecting the corresponding title for each item

 <br />